 Munch’s paintings have been subject recently to technical art examination, especially from Biljana Topolova-Casadiego, conservator at the Munch Museet in Oslo.

+No posts could be found that matched the specified criteria.
 L. E. Plahter “Below the surface of Edvard Munch.
 Technical examination of four paintings by Edvard Munch” Nasjonalgalleriet Oslo, 1994.
 Radiography and infrared Reflectography studies.
 Plahter has done extensive work on other Norwegian art, such as J. C. Dahl.
 B. Singer, T. Aslaksby, B. Topalova-Casadiego, Eva Storevik Tveit “Investigation of Materials Used by Edvard Munch” Studies in Conservation 55, 1-19, 2010.
 As the title says, plenty of material information.
 U. Plahter, B. Topalova-Casadiego “The scream by Edvard Munch: painting techniques and colouring materials” in Studying Old Masters paintings, ed.
 M. Spring, The National Gallery Technical Bulletin, 244-252, 2008.

 Online Resources T. Froisaker, M. Liu, C. Miliani “Non-invasive assessments of cleaning tests on an unvarnished oil-painting on canvas by Edvard Munch” A poster available on line.
 Palette information.
 B. Topalova-Casadiego,”Examination of ‘Separation‘”.
 Munch Museet website.
 “Hyperspectral image capture and analysis of The Scream painted by Edvard Munch in 1893“.
 The Norwegian Colour and Visual Computing Laboratory, Gjøvik University College, Gjøvik, Norway, is applying hyperspectral imaging on The Scream (1893).